Chist-Sergey/P3000TGBOT/README.md

 Instructions for the bot set-up:
+    From the bot's folder directory, create a ".env" file, wirte to it the following text:
+    "TG_BOT_TOKEN = ''".
+    Paste your telegram bot key in the empty brackets.
     From the bot's folder directory, write in a console:
     "make {your_platform_here}"
     Options: mac, win, unx.